Nolan Jones Player Props: Rockies vs. Red Sox

 Nolan Jones At The Plate

-- Jones has four doubles, four home runs and five walks while batting .333.
+- Jones is batting .345 with five doubles, four home runs and six walks.

-- Jones has picked up an RBI in 60.0% of his games this year, with two or more RBI in 20.0% of his games.
+- Jones has picked up an RBI in nine games this year (56.3%), with more than one RBI in three of those games (18.8%).

-- He has scored at least one run six times this year (40.0%), including one multi-run game.
+- In seven of 16 games this year, he has scored, including multiple runs once.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.